 How long are children in foster care?

 - Our children are usually in our care for a few months up to about eighteen months; this varies tremendously, depending on the family.
 Reunification of the family is always considered first, followed by relative or kinship care and the majority of our children are able to be reunified with family members.

 - If neither of these options is viable, an adoption plan is usually made for the children with the foster parents being considered for this role.
-UMCH does help facilitate these adoptions.
+Wellroot does help facilitate these adoptions.
 Throughout the placement, DFCS remains the custodian of the children until their reunification or until the finalization of an adoption.